Coupling Deep Learning with Full Waveform Inversion: Introduction

-In this work, we propose an offline-online computational strategy for coupling classical least-squares based computational inversion with deep learning based approaches for FWI to achieve advantages that can not be achieved with only one of the components.
-Roughly speaking, we utilize offline trained approximate inverse of the operator $\bff$ to precondition online least-squares based numerical reconstructions.
-Instead of pursuing high-quality training of highly accurate inverse operator, we train neural networks that only capture the main features in the velocity field.
-This relaxes dramatically the requirement on both the size of the dataset and the computational resources needed in the training process, and the trained model is more generalizable to other classes of velocity models.
-Meanwhile, the offline trained approximate inverse is sufficient as a nonlinear preconditioner to improve the speed of convergence of the classical least-squares based FWI numerical reconstruction in the online stage of the inversion.
+In this work, we propose an offline-online computational strategy for coupling classical least-squares-based computational inversion with learning-based approaches for FWI to achieve advantages that can not be achieved with only one of the components.
+Roughly speaking, we utilize an offline-trained approximate inverse of the operator $\bff$ to precondition the online least-squares-based numerical reconstructions.
+Instead of pursuing high-quality training of highly accurate inverse operators, we train neural networks that only capture the main features in the velocity field.
+This significantly reduces the requirements for both the dataset size and computational resources needed during the training process, and the trained model is more generalizable to other classes of velocity models.
+Meanwhile, the offline-trained approximate inverse is sufficient as a nonlinear preconditioner to improve the speed of convergence of the classical least-squares-based FWI numerical reconstruction in the online stage of the inversion.
+Let us mention that similar ideas have been proposed recently in two works on inverse scattering problems for the Helmholtz equation~\cite{JiKhYa-SIAM24,ZhHaRaBo-JCP23}.

 The rest of the paper is organized as follows.
 We first describe the proposed coupling strategy in Section~\ref{SEC:Coupling} in the abstract setting.
-We then present some preliminary understanding on the training and reconstruction stage of the method in Section~\ref{SEC:Understanding}.
-In Section~\ref{SEC:Implementation} we discuss the details of the implementation of the strategy.
+We then present some preliminary understanding of the training and reconstruction stage of the method in Section~\ref{SEC:Understanding}.
+In Section~\ref{SEC:Implementation}, we discuss the details of implementing the strategy.
 Extensive numerical simulations are presented in Section~\ref{SEC:Num} to demonstrate the performance of the learning-inversion coupling.
 Concluding remarks are offered in Section~\ref{SEC:Concl}.